stomaybay/NeptuneCracked/README.md

-   The KEY are control by ngrok server tunnel i can add time, reduce time, & remove tool access Many people complaining to me that they got scammed for buying the tool/key LMAO ( what dumb kid fr ) don't whine to me if you got scammed lmfao
+   The KEY are control by ngrok server tunnel i can add time, reduce time, & remove tool access Many people complaining to me that they got scammed for buying the tool/key don't be coming to me crying because you got scammed i cant help you

 ```
 </p>